 C is for churn

-Attitude surveys and online behaviour explain and predict future sales
+Attitude surveys and online behavior explain and predict future sales

 Let’s dive in.
 Penetration, churn and Demand Power are pawns in a game of streaming chess, but what are the correlations among them?